ethicsescape/panopticon/_case/decision.md

 <div class="content decision-form" data-view="decision">
     <h1 class="uppercase">Decision</h1>
     <p>When you have determined your prime suspect, submit your choice here with your rationale to inform store management.</p>
+    <p>Data you enter here will be saved automatically.
+Feel free to reload the page or go to other tabs.</p>
     <div class="form">
         <select class="long-select">
             <option value="None" selected>No Shopper Selected</option>